Why transparency about our mortgage lenders is a no-brainer

 Specialist brokers: Paracetamol for your Contractor Mortgage migraine

-Again, this is similar to what happens even in contractor-friendly High Street lenders.
-Advisers assume based on their training and how they interpret your situation.
-Contractor mortgages are so seldom asked for, staff are unaware that the bank has a separate policy.
+Again, this is similar to what happens even in High Street branches, even those claiming to be contractor-friendly.
+Advisers 'assume', based on both their training and how they interpret your situation.
+Contractor mortgages appear so seldomly, staff are unaware that the bank has a separate policy for them!

-Even if they are, it’s often easier for them to refer a client to a specialist mortgage broker.
+Even if they are up to speed, it's often easier for them to refer a client to a specialist mortgage broker.
 Or at least to someone who understands the documentation their senior underwriter can use!
 Either that or outright rejection.

 So, there you have it.
 It's not your fault that most mortgage lenders cannot see the benefits or worth of your contract.
 In fairness, it's not always theirs, either.

-But it is our duty to explain why you keep running head on into a brick wall.
-And to explain how you can prevent the headache of trying to get contractor mortgages direct.
+But if we don't explain why you keep running head-on into a brick wall, who will?
+We're here to explain how you can prevent the headache of trying to get contractor mortgages direct.